Version 5

 • To select a collection within the fields parameter, specify the name of the collection, similar to how relationships are selected.

-• If the collection references an object or representation, the collection name must be followed by a field, using dot notation.
+• If the collection references an object or representation, use dot notation to specify a field after the collection name.

 • Collections can reference fields and relationships.
 You can't select a collection within a collection.